jpmahowald/ticktock/README.md

 Role Variables
 --------------

-ntppool  DNS name of NTP service to be configured on host.
+ticktockpool  DNS name of NTP service to be configured on host.

 Dependencies
 ------------